Luggage Glossary

 Materials

-ABS: ABS is a strong, shock-absorbent type of plastic.
+ABS: A strong, shock-absorbent type of plastic.
 Its rigidity makes it especially impact-resistant, and its glossy finish adds to its aesthetic value.

-Ballistic Nylon: Originally developed to be used in jackets worn by World War II airmen, ballistic nylon is made with a specific type of basket weave.
+Ballistic Nylon: Originally developed to be used in World War II Airmen jackets, ballistic nylon is made with a specific type of basket weave.
 This weaving method makes it especially resistant to abrasion.

 Cordura Nylon: “Cordura nylon” is a general term that may refer to any type of nylon made by the Cordura company.
 The fabric was developed during World War II and originally used in the tires of military vehicles.

 Micro Fleece: Contrary to its name, micro fleece isn’t made from sheep’s wool.
-It’s a synthetic material that is known for its softness, warmth, water repellence, and light weight.
+It’s a synthetic material that is known for its softness, warmth, water repellency, it's and light weight.
 Micro fleece is a suitable vegan alternative to wool.

 Microfiber: Microfiber is a synthetic fiber with a variety of uses.
 1/100th the diameter of a human hair, microfiber is a versatile material that can be used as a leather alternative, in household products, and as an industrial filler.
 It can be printed, embroidered, and embossed.
 Unlike cotton or paper, it leaves virtually no residue or lint behind, making it a popular material with which to make cleaning supplies.